 Judd installed three stacks in the north room in the east building at the Block.
-The stack allowed for a number of combinations including a single metal on all sides, referred to as “solid”; those with acrylic sheets on the top and bottom; and those with metal on the top and bottom and panels of acrylic on the three facing sides, referred to as “wraparound,” of which this piece is an example.
+The stack allowed for a number of combinations including a single metal on all sides, referred to as “solid”; those with plexiglass on the top and bottom; and those with metal on the top and bottom and plexiglass on the three facing sides, referred to as “wraparound,” of which this piece is an example.
 All units in a stack are uniform in their appearance.
 The dimensions of all three stacks at the Block make them “large” stacks, while the units in a “small” stack measure six by twenty-seven by twenty-four inches and can be installed on shorter walls.

-Though Judd used blue lacquer for a number of pieces beginning in 1964, including for untitled, 1964, he did not use blue acrylic sheets until 1967.
+Though Judd used blue lacquer for a number of pieces beginning in 1964, including for untitled, 1964, he did not use blue plexiglass until 1967.

 Donald Judd: Räume / Spaces.
 Ostfildern: Cantz, 1993, 43 (ill.).

 Bertoni, Franco.
 Minimalist Design.
 Basel: Birkhäuser, 2004, 7 (ill.).

 Serota, Nicholas, ed.
 Donald Judd.
 Exh. cat.
 London: Tate Publishing, 2004, 136 (ill.).

 Flückiger, Urs Peter.
 Donald Judd: Architecture in Marfa, Texas.
 Basel: Birkhäuser, 2007, 57 (ill.), 73.